A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 Now, what do I mean by that?

 Well, I don’t mean there are limited choices.
 No, there are plenty.
-Many great health insurance carriers offer plans to small business owners in Massachusetts.
+Many great health insurance carriers, such as Harvard Pilgrim Health Care, Blue Cross Blue Shield of Massachusetts, and Tufts Health Plan, offer plans to small business owners in Massachusetts.

 The problem, we have heard, is that these plans cost a lot of money.

-Most Small Business Owners Go Through The Health Connector For Health Insurance In Massachusetts
+Most Small Business Owners Go Through The Massachusetts Health Connector For Health Insurance In Massachusetts

-Most small business owners in Massachusetts will go on the health connector and search for plans.
+Most small business owners in Massachusetts will go on the Massachusetts health connector and search for plans.
+The health connector is the state’s health insurance marketplace.

-What draws the small business owner is that they have the potential to receive 50% credit on their cost.
+What draws the small employers is that they have the potential to receive 50% premium tax credits on their costs.

 However, this credit comes with some limitations:

-- Must have fewer than 25 full-time employees
+• Must have fewer than 25 full-time employees (25 full-time equivalent employees, to be specific.)

 For most small business owners, the full-time employee requirement is no big deal.
 Many businesses in Massachusetts have fewer than 25 employees.

 The problems lie in the next requirements.
-The average employee salary has to be $50,000 or less.
-A restaurant might be able to meet this requirement, but a medical practice or engineering firm, likely not.
+The average employee’s salary has to be $56,000 or less.
+A restaurant might be able to meet this requirement, but a medical practice or engineering firm is likely not.

-Additionally, you need to pay 50% minimum towards your employee’s health insurance premiums.
+Additionally, you need to pay a minimum of 50% toward your employee’s health insurance premiums.
 A medical group should be able to meet that just fine.
-However, we just said they probably could not meet the $50,000 average salary requirement.
+However, we just said they probably could not meet the $56,000 average salary requirement.

-Conversely, that restaurant might have a hard time meeting that minimum percentage even though it could probably meet the average salary maximum.
+Conversely, that restaurant might have a hard time meeting that minimum 50% even though it could probably meet the average salary maximum.

 There are great plans available through the health connector.
 However, your business may not qualify for the 50% credit.